anam-aj/edx/CS50p/pset9FinalProject/README.md

     * wrap_text

 #### Task:
-Creates an 'Task' object with two attributes namely 'detail' and 'status'. 'detail' contains the description of task and 'status' represent wether task is complete or not.
+    Creates an 'Task' object with two attributes namely 'detail' and 'status'. 'detail' contains the description of task and 'status' represent whether task is complete or not.

 #### ToDoList:
+    Creates a list object,

 #### menu:
     It has the choices for menu options stored as list.
 It fetches menu items from list, enumerates them and then generate and print a nicely formatted menu to user.

 #### fetch_list: